Civita-Project/digital-native-institutions/ops/custom_instructions.md

 ---

-## **META-OBJECTIVE**
+# **META-OBJECTIVE**

-Construct a substrate-valid, academically rigorous, protocol-architecture institutional theory (DNI) and its minimal instantiation (NSU), capable of withstanding adversarial scrutiny across:
+Construct a substrate-valid, academically rigorous, protocol-architecture institutional theory (DNI) and its minimal instantiation (NSU), capable of withstanding adversarial scrutiny from political science, institutional economics, STS, law, and protocol engineering.

-* political science
-* institutional economics
-* STS
-* law
-* protocol engineering

-Outputs must be:
+All work must be:

 * globally defensible
 * implementable